Business Insurance

 Benefits of Offering Group Health Insurance for Small Businesses

 Most job seekers today consider health insurance coverage to be a top sought-out benefit.
-According to “Forbes,” in 2024, 67% of employees named employer-covered healthcare as the most important benefit.
+According to Indeed, in 2025, 67% of employees named employer-covered healthcare as the most important benefit.
 If you’re still unsure about offering health insurance for workers, consider:

 - According to “Forbes,” 1 in 10 workers would take a pay cut to have access to better benefits.